0xd4d/dnlib/README.md

 Type classes
 ------------

 The metadata has three type tables: `TypeRef`, `TypeDef`, and `TypeSpec`.
-The classes dot10 use are called the same.
+The classes dnlib use are called the same.
 These three classes all implement `ITypeDefOrRef`.

 There's also type signature classes.
 The base class is `TypeSig`.
 You'll find `TypeSig`s in method signatures (return type and parameter types) and locals.
 The `TypeSpec` class also has a `TypeSig` property.